 Jina Joan Dcruz has a PhD in Behavior Sciences and graduated from the CDC Public Health Informatics Fellowship program.
 She has an undergraduate degree in Psychology, Economics, Sociology and a postgraduate degree in Medical and Psychiatric Social Work.
-As a perpetually curious student of behavior and technology, Jina is determined to figure out how she can use both to change the world and make a difference.
+As a perpetually curious student of human behavior, data and technology, Jina is determined to figure out how she can use those to change the world and make a difference.

 Jina was born and raised in one of those oddball National Geographic locations.
-She leads multiple lives trying to be a public health informatician, academic researcher, writer, analytics and social media enthusiast, and an aspiring Nobel Prize winner (she is very modest too).
-Besides her current job, Jina has had myriad experiences working as a Development Consultant in South Asia, a Lifestyle Counselor and a Behavior Change Communications expert.
+She leads multiple lives trying to be a public health informatician, academic researcher, writer, data analytics and visualization enthusiast, and a lifelong learner of all things interesting.
+Besides her current job, Jina has had myriad experiences working as a Development Consultant in South Asia, Counseling therapist and a Behavior Change Communications expert.

 She writes poetry and explores food history to escape from existential quandaries.